TITLE XXXV

 Section 383:1

-383:1 Commissioner and Deputy. – There shall be a bank commissioner who shall be appointed by the governor with the advice and consent of the council, and whose term shall be for 6 years.
-There shall be a deputy bank commissioner who shall be recommended by the bank commissioner and appointed by the governor with the advice and consent of the council, and whose term shall be 6 years.
+II.
+There shall be a deputy bank commissioner who shall be recommended by the commissioner and appointed by the governor with the advice and consent of the council, and whose term shall be 6 years.
 The deputy may exercise the powers and perform the duties of the commissioner during the commissioner's absence whenever and to the extent that he or she may be so authorized by the commissioner.
 In case of the temporary disability of the commissioner, or of a vacancy in the office, the deputy shall have the powers and perform the duties of the commissioner until another commissioner is appointed and qualified.

 Source.
 1925, 143:1.
 PL 259:1.
 RL 307:1.
 RSA 383:1.
-1959, 199:1, eff.
-July 23, 1959.
-2007, 156:13, eff.
-Aug.
-17, 2007.
+1959, 199:1.
+2007, 156:13.
+2013, 56:47.
+2015, 272:1, eff.
+Oct.
+1, 2015.

 Section 383:2

-383:2 Commissioner Pro tem. – In case of temporary disability of the commissioner, or of a vacancy in the office, and there is no deputy commissioner, the governor, with the advice and consent of the council, may appoint a bank commissioner for the time being, who shall have the powers and perform the duties of the office while the disability continues or until another commissioner is appointed and qualified.
+383:2 Commissioner Pro Tem. – In case of temporary disability of the commissioner, or of a vacancy in the office, and there is no deputy commissioner, the governor, with the advice and consent of the council, may appoint a bank commissioner for the time being, who shall have the powers and perform the duties of the office while the disability continues or until another commissioner is appointed and qualified.
 The governor and council shall determine when such appointee shall cease to act.

 Source.
 1925, 143:2.
 PL 259:2.
 RL 307:2.